This article is more than 1 year old

 A tweeted musing that merely mentioning a new AWS product would be enough to see it appear in job ads has come true — even though the product mentioned is made up.

-The story starts with the following tweet from developer educator Joe Nash.
+The story starts with the following tweet from developer educator Joe Nash (the tweet has since been deleted, but is cached).

 Nash was right.
 His tweet went viral as others jumped on the Infinidash bandwagon.